kiml42/SpaceCombatSimulation/README.md

 Fighters - using engines as weapons/using guns/both.
 projectiles apply force to cancel lateral V. Target set on projectile when fired.
 Pass damage up option for health controller
+Destructin only leaves objects with a rigibdbody and a health controller Spherical modules with two angles given for where to spawn the sub modules and something to specify termination of that module's spawning (going back up to the previous)

 shipCam:
     Ensure object is in front of camera to render reticle.